DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

   - early career teachers
 image:
   src: /manage-training/teachers-leaving-schools/teachers-leaving-schools.png
-  alt: "Illustration showing the question “Is Jonathan left the school permanently?” with the answers “Yes” or “No, they’ve taken a temporary leave of absence, for example parental leave” as radio options"
+  alt: "Illustration showing the question “Has Jonathan left the school permanently?” with the answers “Yes” or “No, they’ve taken a temporary leave of absence, for example parental leave” as radio options"
   opengraphImage: true
 ---